lewislwood/wordpress-developer-docker/README.md

 # WordPress-Developer-Docker

 Easy WordPress development with Docker and Docker Compose..
-This include a plugin boilerPlate Plugin & Theme.
+This include a plugin boilerPlate Plugin & Theme
 Also the the site and databases are persistant

 With this project you can quickly run the following: